wackou/smewt/src/smewt/datamodel/readme.txt

        (note no parentheses are used, the function is always called without any arguments)

-there should not be ambiguity when calling member methods whose type can be deduced, ie: if Episode.series -> Series, Series.func and Gloub.func are 2 functions that resolved (series is a valid Series and a valid Gloub), then Episode.series.func should resolve to the correct function Series.func

-# This class allows to have correct MRO when chaining
-class ObjectNodeInstance:
-   def __init__(self):
-      self._class = BaseObject
-      self._node = ObjectNode

-  def __getattr__(self, name):
-      # TODO: do we want to have virtual functions?
-      result = self._node.__getattr__(name, currentClass = self._class)
-      # result is an ObjectNode
-      return ObjectNodeInstance(self._class.schema[name], result)

-we need to have member methods who accept a currentClass arg, which is the current class of the object.

-def BaseObject.__init__(self, copy = None):
-    if

 a query is a tree that needs to be mapped on top of the graph. the property names indicated the